Website Navigation for Screen Readers

 Follow up

-Log in and enter the name in the search box at the top right.
+Log in and enter the name in the <PEOPLE> search box.

-• Always use your JHU email address.
-This legitimizes your inquiry and shows professionalism.
+• By Email – Always use your JHU email address.

 • Sentence 1: Introduce yourself (name, class, major)